 - The authors examined muscle activation during simultaneous hip and knee extension and “revealed that even at high intensity, the rectus femoris activation during multi-joint exercise is low and does not increase with fatigue.”

 - Effects of squat training with different depths on lower limb muscle volumes by Kubo et al. 2019

-- The authors investigated assessed hypertrophy of the glutes, adductors, and quads after 10 weeks of squats with different depths and concluded that “10 weeks of full and half squat training increased the volume of the vasti muscles, but not rectus femoris.”
+- The authors assessed hypertrophy of the glutes, adductors, and quads after 10 weeks of squats with different depths and concluded that “10 weeks of full and half squat training increased the volume of the vasti muscles, but not rectus femoris.”